Cinderella is Dead: Reception

 Melanie Kirkwood, for The Booklist, calls the novel a "fast-paced read" and says that Bayron's take on the Cinderella tale "will forever change how readers perceive fairy tales."
 Kirkwood also commented on the main character construed by the author, saying her courage and skill "alongside her stereotype-shattering Black girl beauty will have readers rooting for her."
 Kirkus Reviews called it a "promising debut" and praised the setting chosen by the author, also saying that "the twists and turns will keep readers in suspense."

 In a review for The National of Scotland, McLaughlin called the book "the perfect mix" of a dystopian world and a new take on a classic fairy tale.
 Writing for The School Librarian, Sammie Boon criticizes the presence of some plot holes in the story, as well as the "ending which felt a bit too neat".
 Both Boon and McLaughlin called attention to the importance of the subjects tackled by Bayron.

+In 2020 and 2022, the novel was recognized through awards and nominations.
+In 2020, the novel gained recognition as the Wordery Children's Book of the Year Winner; the Books Are My Bag Winner under the Young Adult Fiction category; and the Book Shimmy Award Winner under the We Need Diverse Books category.
+The same year, the novel was nominated for the CYBILS Award.
+In 2022, Cinderella is Dead won YALSA's 2022 Amazing Audiobooks for Young Adults.

 As recently as 2022, Cinderella is Dead has been involved in a number of censorship challenges in schools throughout the United States, including but not limited to Granbury, Texas, and San Antonio, Texas.
 In Granbury, the title was included on a list of 134 books that have been challenged by the independent school district and consequently removed by the committee.
 In San Antonio, the title was removed alongside a list of over 400 books after Rep. Matt Krause published a list of books that he deemed would cause students "discomfort" for addressing sexuality and race.
 In response to the book's negative reception, Bayron commented, "My biggest fear is that these young readers are going to be denied access to stories about people who look like them, who love like them.
 They're who I write for.
 That's my job.
 That's who I create these stories for, and knowing that they're being kept from them is very disheartening."